1st Renfrew and Dumbarton Artillery Volunteers: Home Defence

-On return to the UK, the regiment reformed at Charmouth in Dorset.
+On return to the UK, the regiment re-formed at Charmouth in Dorset.
 4th Division joined V Corps in anti-invasion defences on the South Coast on 19 June.
 Units returned from Dunkirk were progressively brought back up to strength and re-equipped with whatever was available.
 By September 1940 77th (Highland) Fd Rgt was stationed at Barton-on-Sea, equipped with old French 75 mm guns.
 In December it received modern 25-pounders.
 One of the lessons learned from the Battle of France was that the two-battery organisation did not work: field regiments were intended to support an infantry brigade of three battalions.
 As a result, they were reorganised into three 8-gun batteries, each of two four-gun troops of 25-pounders with Quad gun tractors.
 It was not until late 1940 that the RA had enough trained battery staffs to carry out the reorganisation.
 77th (H) Field Rgt accordingly formed 'X' Bty, which was numbered as 455 Fd Bty by February 1941.

 At the end of October 1942 4th Division was assigned to I Corps, but was then sent as reinforcements for First Army after the Allied landings in North Africa (Operation Torch).